pdidev/pdi/CONTRIBUTING.md

 | Build PDI alone, against dependencies you already have | `cmake -DPDI_SUPERBUILD=OFF -S . -B <build>` |
 | Embed the distribution in another project | `add_subdirectory(<pdi>)`, which selects direct mode on its own |

+Its default follows the profile.
+`User` builds the dependencies whenever PDI is the top-level project, which is what a distribution is for; `Devel` expects them to be there already.
 Switching an existing build directory between those modes is not supported; configure a fresh one.

 PDI should work without any specific environment set up when installed to a standard system path,